 4. The Colossus of Clout

 I’m a sucker for alliteration and Ruth was the master of clout.
 He was worshiped by baseball fans across the United States for his transcendent play.
+Some call him the caliph of clout or the king of clout, but this nickname is more widely used.

 Not only was he the game’s most prolific home run hitter, he pitched during his early years and was actually dominant on the mound.
 He went 94-46 and posted a 2.28 ERA during his pitching career before transitioning to an outfielder.
 Ruth still holds the MLB record for innings thrown in a postseason game.
 He twirled a 14-inning complete game in Game 2 of the 1916 World Series against the Dodgers.